AdaptiveCity/ctviewer/README.md

 These detections are sent to the server and transformed (reverse-projected).
 The resulting top-down view is shown below the image, showing where cameratransform thinks each detection is located in the image if it were possible to get a view from directly above.

+For convenience, any changed parameters are reflected in the URL.
+Therefore, you can bookmark, copy/paste or somehow save the URL in order to save the parameters of interest.

 ## Parameter descriptions

 - `elevation_m`: camera height in metres above the ground